 Keep reading to find out exactly which questions people are tackling as they transition to retirement.
 Discover what more you might want to do.

 Figuring out the big date is the most planned activity.
 It makes sense, people look forward to the big day and you can’t retire without setting a date unless an injury or other event prevents you from working any longer.

 Explore 7 Insider Tips for Getting the Most from Social Security or use the new Social Security Explorer in the NewRetirement Planner, the planning platform that Forbes calls “a new approach to retirement planning.”

-If you want to have a secure retirement, knowing how much income you need each month is one of the best retirement planning activities to have addressed.
+If you want to have a secure retirement, knowing how much income you need and when is one of the best retirement planning activities to have addressed.